 2) The Larval – Stage 2 –

-The larvae form of ladybirds are a hungry lot.
-After the eggs hatch, the larvae goes on an eating spree by feeding on mites or aphids.
-Aphids are sap- sucking insects and fall under the superfamily Aphididae and are the primary food item that larvae ladybirds consume.
-The larvae is in its first instar and it consumes up to 400 aphids in a day.
+The larvae form of ladybirds is a hungry lot.
+After the eggs hatch, the larvae go on an eating spree by feeding on mites or aphids.
+Aphids are sap-sucking insects and fall under the superfamily Aphididae and are the primary food item that larvae ladybirds consume.
+The larvae are in its first instar and it consumes up to 400 aphids in a day.
 Later, the larva grows large enough for its cuticle, soft shell and it breaks out of it.
-After the molting, the larvae enters the second stage of instar.
+After the moulting, the larvae enter the second stage of instar.
 The larva undergoes 4 instars, after which it attaches itself to a surface or leaf and begins to pupate.

 3) The Pupal – Stage 3 –

 When the larvae ladybird enters the pupal stage it appears to be yellow or orange with black patterns.
 This stage lasts for about two weeks.
 Here, the ladybird is stationary as it is attached to a leaf and undergoes development.
 Ladybird has special cells called histoblasts.
-Histoblasts control a biochemical process that breaks down the larval body and transforms it into an adult ladybird.
+Histoblasts control the biochemical process that breaks down the larval body and transform it into an adult ladybird.

 4) The Adult – Stage 4 –

-During this stage, the newly emerged ladybirds have soft and brittle exoskeletons and are prone to predators till their skin becomes more rigid.
-Initially they appear pale yellow but later on, the colors transform to red and black.
+During this stage, the newly emerged ladybirds have soft and brittle exoskeletons and are prone to predators until their skin becomes more rigid.
+Initially, they appear pale yellow but later on, the colours transform to red and black.
 The adult ladybird feeds on aphids and other smaller insects.
-They usually mate during the months of spring season.
+They usually mate during the months of the spring season.

 The name ladybird or ladybug originated from Britain during the Middle Ages.
 The bugs were named after Virgin Mary and called “Beetle of Our Lady”.
 The life cycle of a ladybird is very similar to the life cycle of a butterfly, as both of them undergo the same four stages of development.